grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 ### Detected Fields

 Another useful feature of LogCLI is the ability to detect fields in your logs.
 This can be useful for understanding the structure of your logs and the keys that are present.
-This will allow us to detect keys which could be promoted to labels and others to structured metadata.
+This will let us detect keys which could be promoted to labels or to structured metadata.

 ```bash
 logcli detected-fields --since 24h '{service_name="Delivery World"}'